nickfrerichs/logalerts/README.md

 data is discarded once read.

 scan.py: The main program loops though reach log reader, then each monitor subscribed to the reader.
-It also manages state and calls functions avaialble to each monitor to help send alerts and clean up as needed.
+It also manages state and calls functions available to each monitor to help send alerts and clean up as needed.

 ![logalerts diagram](https://user-images.githubusercontent.com/5790350/122435800-ed97f880-cf5d-11eb-9088-a862c244572a.png)

 ## Logreaders

 Logreaders inherit the Logreader class.
-Class names must begin with reader_, and at minimum they must at least implement the json_row function
+Class names must begin with reader_, and at minimum they must implement the json_row function

 ```